ekino/gems/security/README.md

 - The use of these React capabilities is prohibited: `findDOMNode`, `createElement`, `createFactory`, and `cloneElement`.
 - React capabilities `useRef` and `createRef` should not be used with innerHtml or outerHtml.

+## Angular
+- The use of Angular's `bypassSecurityTrustHtml`, `bypassSecurityTrustStyle`, `bypassSecurityTrustScript`, `bypassSecurityTrustUrl`, and `bypassSecurityTrustResourceUrl` should be limited to the most essential use cases and should be paired with robust input validation and sanitization processes to avoid security risks.
+- Avoid direct DOM manipulation using `ElementRef`, `Renderer2`, or `document`.
+If manipulation is necessary, ensure that the data being manipulated is safe and sanitized.
+- Use Angular's built-in sanitization methods, such as `DomSanitizer`, when working with user-generated content.
+This ensures that inputs are sanitized before they are used within the application.
+- Enable `Ahead-Of-Time` (AOT) compilation in Angular to reduce the risk of injection attacks by catching template errors during the build phase and optimizing the code for better security and performance.
+- Regularly update Angular and its dependencies to the latest versions to benefit from security patches and updates provided by the Angular team.

 ## Resources

 For further reading and resources on web security, refer to: